spree/spree-guides/content/v2.2/integration/customization/custom_integrations.md

 The hub allows you to use its powerful messaging and routing features to connect your own custom endpoints, allowing you to integrate in-house systems into your existing workflows.

-We've created several [Tutorials](/integration/basic_endpoints_tutorial.html) that walk you through creating a number of different endpoints.
+We've created several <%= link_to "Tutorials", "integration/basic_endpoints_tutorial" %> that walk you through creating a number of different endpoints.

 Once you've created your endpoint the next step is to document the services available on the endpoint, and any configuration required to use those services.
 This configuration detail is contained in a `endpoint.json` file which must be available at the root path of your application.